kumavis/ethos/README.md

 An Ethereum Browser

 Still under development.
-Be waned that this project is still in an early alpha phase.
+Be warned that this project is still in an early alpha phase.
 Binaries and Installers for Windows & OSX will be available under the **Releases** tab on GitHub.

 ##Features